 Oregon Homeschool Science Club (OHSC) offers classes and events from Kindergarten through high school.
 Science levels overlap by grades to give flexibility to parents wanting to challenge their child, or to accommodate students warming up to science or traditional classroom structure.

 Check out the the events on the right drop down bar.
-Events include Opening Science Assemblies, Final Empirical Films, October 2017 OMSI Coastal Discovery Outdoor School, April 2017 Amtrak to Pacific Science Center trip, and June 2017 Smithsonian Washington D.C. trip.
-Be sure to RSVP your participation.
+Past events include Opening Science Assemblies, Final Empirical Films, Pacific Science Center trip, and Outdoor School.

 • Discovery K/1st — Classes tend to be very hands on exploration with class topics rotating every two weeks.
 Topics tend to cover bugs, nutrition, structures, electricity, engineering, magnifying glasses, human body, weather, volcanoes, sound waves, magnets and electricity, simple machines, and simple chemistry experiments.